How To: Clean Vinyl Flooring

 Some commercial cleaners are specially designed for vinyl floors.
 These include Pine-Sol Multi-Surface Cleaner; Pledge Tile & Vinyl Floor Cleaner and Pledge Tile & Vinyl Floor Finish with Future Shine; and Armstrong’s Once ‘n Done Resilient and Ceramic No-Rinse Floor Cleaner and Armstrong Shinekeeper Polish.

 With just a little time and elbow grease, vinyl flooring will take years of use and abuse and still look lovely.
+Check out our video for more on cleaning vinyl flooring.

 For more on cleaning, consider: